dbis-ilm/streamvizzard/readme.md

 The most common operator type are user-defined functions, which allow to enter arbitrary Python code to process the incoming data tuples.

 After setting up a first pipeline, the execution can be started from the interface, which will execute the constructed pipeline using the internal stream processing engine of the backend.

+## Examples & Demonstrations

+An [Examples](examples/readme.md) folder contains various pipeline configurations and supplementary files for demonstration and evaluation purposes.

+An illustration of the full pipeline development and generation workflow is available as a short (4min) [YouTube](https://www.youtube.com/watch?v=tQhh1SGM6tw) video.

 ## Publications